Pu-lkit/PONG-Game/README.md

 # PONG-Game
-This repository contains the code of the pong game developed by me in python Run the main.py to play the game.
+This repository contains the code of the pong game developed by me in python<br/>
+Run the main.py to play the game.